arkaitznaiz/mymenu/README.md

 # Demo site

-You can access a demo site in [link https://mymenu.naiz.app](https://mymenu.naiz.app).
+You can access a demo site in [https://mymenu.naiz.app](https://mymenu.naiz.app).
 If you don't have an account, just create one.

 # Run
 You must use PostgreSQL and set it (view mymenu/settings.py).
 You could used SQLite if you want to, but you'll have to change configuration in mymenu/settings.py.